 We currently publish the OpenXR API Specification in PDF and HTML forms.
 There are several versions of the OpenXR 1.0 Specification, as well as related Specifications and collateral material:

-The OpenXR 1.0 Reference Card (PDF) is a compact document summarizing the OpenXR 1.0 functions, structures, and enumerants, as well as providing an overview of the input system and a typical OpenXR application's flow.
+The OpenXR 1.0 Reference Guide (PDF) is a compact document summarizing the OpenXR 1.0 functions, structures, and enumerants, as well as providing an overview of the input system and a typical OpenXR application's flow.